-Fountain pens, ink for calligraphy or fountain pens, ink for painting, etc. I love ink and fancy pens.
+Fountain pens, ink for fountain pens, ink for painting, etc. I love ink and fancy pens.
 Fountain pens have a special place in my heart, but alas I have only one.

 Stickers!
 So long as they're not Hello Kitty or Disney related I love receiving them.
 It's an added bonus if they haven't been used.
 I'm on a limited budget and receiving stickers I can use will make me very happy.